pandell/mocha-testdata/README.md

 _Default_: empty array

 Values to pass to the test.
 If the arguments themselves are arrays, they will be passed as multiple arguments to the test function.
+If a data item is an object, the `description` property is used to construct the individual test name.

 Returns:
   - `it`: define a test case (for use with BDD interface)